 Why is my child being prescribed pre-operative testosterone before hypospadias repair?

 For some patients, we recommend one or two pre-operative injections of testosterone before hypospadias repair.
 This helps increase the size of the penis prior to hypospadias surgery and helps improve surgical outcomes.
-If we feel that your child is a candidate for this, we will discuss the timing and details of the injections with you and give you a prescription for the testosterone at the time of your son’s office visit.
+If we feel that your child is a candidate for this, we will discuss the timing and details of the injections with you and give you a prescription for the testosterone at the time of your child’s office visit.

 What level of pain should my child expect after hypospadias surgery?